During Microsoft Ignite in November 2021, Azure Sentinel is now called Microsoft Sentinel.

 Now you may ask, why do we need to create a Hunting query instead of an Analytic query rule?
 In fact, you can do both, with an analytic rule, the minimum query schedule is 5 minutes or above at the time of this writing, however, with a hunting query, it’s nearly real-time (live stream).
 You can think of it as reactive versus proactive.

-For the remainder of this article, I will use both approaches with Hunting to create a live stream session and create an analytic rule.
+For the remainder of this article, we will use both approaches with Hunting to create a live stream session and create an analytic rule.
 The good news is, when the custom query is created, you can create an analytic rule from the Hunting queries blade directly.

 Open Azure Portal and sign in with a user who has Azure Sentinel Contributor permissions.